What Are GT Rack Effects?

 There have been rack-mounted effects for decades, so what is special about how we do it?
 Ours is a case where a few seemingly small things sum up to something bigger than the total.

 First, we offer a wide range of effects.
 In the past, the commercial rack offerings were limited usually to a single effect or two from a small number of companies, with prices tending to be considerably higher than pedal effects.
 If you used a lot of effects, chances are you couldn't build your effects chain using only rack effects.
 There just weren't enough available.
 You had to mix pedals and rack effects, or just stick with pedals.
 Mixing pedal and rack effects generally required extra cable runs to and from your pedalboard and rack - not good!
 Or you could stick your pedals in the rack, where they are difficult to use.

 Another problem with many vintage and current rack effects is that they take up space.
 A rack effect usually has to take the full width of the rack, and at least one rack unit or more in vertical space.
-Even if you could find, say, the 10 effects you needed in rack form, you might be in for an uncomfortably large rack to hold them all.
+Even if you could find, say, the 10 effects you need in rack form, you might be in for an uncomfortably large rack to hold them all.

 We take a different, modular approach to racking our effects.
 Each effect is a "module" that fits into a rack "enclosure".
-The enclosure is 3 rack units high, and provides 17" of horizontal space for modules.
+The enclosure is 3 rack units high and provides 17" of horizontal space for modules.
 Our modules come in different widths.
 Most of our modules are 1", 1.5", or 2" wide.
 You could have up to 10 or 12 modules in a single 3U rack enclosure.
 That's a big saving in space.

 You can see modules of various widths in our example racks, including most of our largest modules.